jtolio/go-oauth2http/README.md

 go-oauth2http
 =============

+*Update 2015-06-30:* this project now builds and works again, but conventions around Go development are moving fast around here.
+It's likely this project does this all wrong (I now question the need for the Gorilla deps, for example).

 Go library for easily adding required oauth2 resources.

 Design goal is to be simple to configure, modular, easy to add, and work